mysy00/DayZ-Enhancer/README.md

 - DayzEnhancer.lua
   - Used to load modules (files in dayz folder).
 If you want to disable a module, you can either remove the whole line with `import` or add `--` in front of it.
 - dayz/simple_td.lua
   - In the past it used to provide custom HUD (textdraws) for the server.
-Currently that's been dropped.
-It requires me to update textdraw IDs each updates and sadly I don't have time for that.
-I will ship it instead as a server-sided feature in the future.
+It required me to update textdraw IDs each update and sadly it's very time consuming.
+It's now shipped as a server-sided feature for people using better_indicators.luac (it's included in this mod pack).
-  - As for now, this mod colorizes items in your inventory, so you can find items easily.
+  - This mod colorizes items in your inventory, so you can find items easily.
 - dayz/attached_objects.lua
   - If you want to equip a helmet or military vest, it will be placed automatically.
 It may require a slight change for your skin.
 If you don't know how to do it, create an issue or just let me know.
   - Custom position for m4 and sniper (aka walkie-talkie)